 Lake Masek Tented Camp

-Named for the lake it overlooks, the relatively new Lake Masek Tented Camp is located just south of the border of southern Serengeti National Park and northwest Ngorongoro Conservation area.
-More commonly known as Ndutu, after a second lake nearby, this area sees the wildebeest migration pass through in the earlier part of the year (typically December to April).
-There is also a good population of resident wildlife found here, especially cheetah, which are regularly spotted, and the more diminutive and rarely seen bat-eared fox.
+Named for the lake it overlooks, Lake Masek Tented Camp is located just south of the border of southern Serengeti National Park and northwest Ngorongoro Conservation area.
+This area, known as Ndutu after another lake nearby, sees the wildebeest migration pass through in the earlier part of the year (typically December to April).
+There is also a good population of resident wildlife found here, especially cheetah, which are regularly spotted.

 Our view of Lake Masek Tented Camp